 For early-stage startups, granting stock options is usually the way to go.
 But if you’re considering issuing stock straight up, it’s good to be aware of the tax implications for your employees.

-Granting stock options lets your team choose when to exercise.
+Granting stock options lets your team choose when to exercise company equity.
 This choice gives them the privilege of waiting until they think their investment in the company will be worthwhile.
 However, if employees are granted stock directly, this choice evaporates.
-They’ll own the stock as soon as it vests, possibly triggering — gulp — thousands of dollars in taxes.
+They’ll own the stock as soon as it vests, possibly triggering thousands of dollars in taxes.
 If the stock can’t be sold because the company isn’t public yet, paying those taxes can be a tall order.

 In a nutshell?
-If you’re gung-ho about granting alternative forms of startup equity, make sure your employees are, too.
+If you’re considering granting alternative forms of startup equity, make sure your employees are, too.

 And don’t forget: Your board needs to approve the equity grant for every single employee.
-An employee’s exercise price is locked in at the fair market value (FMV) upon approval of the board.
+An employee’s exercise or strike price is locked in at the fair market value (FMV) determined by the 409A company valuation, upon approval of the board.
 If they don’t approve the grant, it doesn’t exist!

 Things to check out:

-- Finance guru Andy Rachleff (who is currently the CEO of Wealthfront), also wrote a smart article on the topic.
+- Finance guru Andy Rachleff (who is a co-founder of Wealthfront), also wrote a smart article on the topic.

 Employee equity isn’t just important for recruitment — it can also help with employee retention and recognition.
 If you plan to keep your team around for the long haul, you’ll want to build a promotion structure for star performers.
 Will you grant employees more equity for stellar performance?
 Or after two years?
 How about when they’re promoted?

 A formalized plan will help motivate your team and enable you to plan for future stock option allocation.